 Your Housing Benefit will not be restricted to the shared accommodation rate if any of the following applies to you;

 - you are entitled to the severe disability premium because of your income

-- you are aged 25 and under 35 and have stayed in homeless hostels providing support, for any time that adds up to 3 months or more.
+- you are aged under 35 and have stayed in homeless hostels providing support, for any time that adds up to 3 months or more.

 When is Local Housing Allowance not used for Housing Benefit?

 - you are a Housing Association tenant